-79 Permanent Funds should be used to report resources that are legally restricted to the extent that only earnings, and not principal, may be used for purposes that support the reporting government's programs - that is, for the benefit of the government or its citizenry.
+79 Permanent Fund.
+Used to report resources that are legally restricted to the extent that only earnings and not principal, may be used for purposes that support the reporting government's programs - that is, for the benefit of the government or its citizenry.
 Permanent funds do not include private purpose trust funds) GASB 1300.108.